-The Academic Integrity Office (AIO) exists to ensure that PDF filePDF filePolicy 60: Academic Integrity is carried out in a fair and transparent way and to provide educational resources to the Ryerson community regarding academic integrity and misconduct.
+The Academic Integrity Office (AIO) exists to ensure that PDF filePDF filePolicy 60: Academic Integrity is carried out in a fair and transparent way and to provide educational resources to the Toronto Metropolitan University (TMU) community regarding academic integrity and misconduct.
 The AIO provides guidance and support to students and decision makers and ensures that all parties are aware of their rights and responsibilities.
 The AIO is neutral with respect to all cases and is neither an advocate for students or faculty nor a decision-maker in the process.

 All students, staff and faculty from The Creative School will have access to Adobe Creative Cloud.
 Access to the Adobe CC license is associated with your MyRyerson credentials.